VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->

-Convert your ascii diagram scribbles into happy little SVG
+Convert your ASCII diagram scribbles into happy little SVG

 <--->